 It is very important, therefore, that you make sure to meet all the legal requirements of the country you are marrying in.
-You should contact the relevant embassy or the religious authorities in that country to find out what is required.
-View a list of Irish embassies and consulates abroad here.
+You should contact the civil registration office in that country to find out what is required.

 Your foreign marriage certificate will usually be accepted for official purposes in Ireland where you need to show evidence that you are married.
 If the certificate is in a foreign language, you must provide an official translation or a translation from a recognised translation agency.

 Although you must meet the foreign requirements for formalities, you are still bound by Irish law as far as the capacity to marry is concerned.
 For example, your marriage abroad will not be recognised under Irish law if one or both of you was ordinarily resident in Ireland and one or both of you was aged under 18 at the time of the marriage and did not have a Court Exemption Order.